Videniškiai: History

-The first monastery was a small wooden structure that could house twelve monks, but it became a center of the Canons Regular of Penance in Lithuania.
+The first monastery was a small wooden structure that could house twelve monks, but it became a center of the Canons Regular of Penitence in Lithuania.
 From the very beginning, monastery's superior had the right to wear bishop's insignia (mitre and crosier).
-The provincial superior and later superior general of the Canons Regular of Penance was based in Videniškiai.
+The provincial superior and later superior general of the Canons Regular of Penitence was based in Videniškiai.
 The monastery had a novitiate and taught theology.
 In 1753, philosophy was taught by Michał Olszewski who also served as a vicar.
 That year he published a Lithuanian-language collection of sermons Broma atwerta ing wiecznasti...
 (The Gate Open to Eternity) which became very popular and was reprinted at least sixteen more times.
 The monastery also maintained a parish school (it possibly dates to 1600 when Merkelis Giedraitis left some sums for a school in his last will) and a rudimentary hospital/shelter for the sick and elderly (špitolė).
 The church had a choir which owned a separate house in the village.

 The church and the monastery were heavily damaged during the Second Northern War (1655–1660).
 The church was reconsecrated in 1684.
 In 1750s, two-floor brick monastery building was added.
 It survives this day.
 The old wooden monastery buildings continued to house novitiate, refectory, kitchen.
 They were demolished in mid-19th century.
 In 1783, Józef Kossakowski, Bishop of Livonia, received a papal bull from Pope Pius VI and seized the monastery and its land.
-Bishop of Vilnius Ignacy Jakub Massalski and the Canons Regular of Penance sued and recovered the monastery and received cash compensation, but lost the land.
-After the Uprising of 1831, Tsarist authorities closed all monasteries (except one in Vilnius) of the Canons Regular of Penance in 1832.
+Bishop of Vilnius Ignacy Jakub Massalski and the Canons Regular of Penitence sued and recovered the monastery and received cash compensation, but lost the land.
+After the Uprising of 1831, Tsarist authorities closed all monasteries (except one in Vilnius) of the Canons Regular of Penitence in 1832.

 The monastery church became a parish church.
 The former monastery was used as a clergy house and, after World War II, as a school.
 After Lithuania declared independence, the damaged and neglected building was returned to the parish.
 Extensive restoration works started in 1994 with financial support by, among others, Michal Giedroyc, a descendant of the Giedroyć family.
 During the restoration, workers uncovered murals with portraits of monastery superiors.
 Originally, there were ten murals created c.
 1762, but two were lost.
 After the prolonged restoration, a museum was opened in the former monastery on 4 May 2015 (the 530th death anniversary of Michał Giedroyć).
 The museum hosts educational workshops, including on candle and Christmas wafer making.
 The church holds a special mass in honor of Michał Giedroyć on the 4th day of every month.